dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 ======================================================================
 When you present a script to Lua, it is compiled.
 The script can be a file or a string.
 Internally the content of the script is wrapped inside a Lua function.
 So that means that a scipt can have ``local`` variables, as these live in the wrapping function.

-It is common practise for scripts to return a table of functions - as then the script can be treated as a module.
+It is common practice for scripts to return a table of functions - as then the script can be treated as a module.
 There is a library function 'require' which loads a script as a module.

 Suppose you have following script saved in a file ``sample.lua``::